What Is the Most Common Type of Lift Truck Accident?

 Carrying simple loads that are too heavy or not properly secured can also cause a forklift to tip over.
 Improper loading and unloading can also be dangerous and lead to a lift accident.

 The leading causes of forklift rollovers include:

 - Uneven surfaces

-To prevent rollover accidents, operators should always drive slowly and be aware of their surroundings.
-They should also ensure that the load is balanced and secure before moving it.
-The speed limits for a forklift should never exceed five mph.
+To prevent forklift overturn accidents, operators should always drive slowly (much below posted speed limits) and be aware of their surroundings.
+They should also ensure that the load is balanced and secure before moving.
+A forklift should never exceed five miles per hour.

-Tipping over is another type of common fork truck accident.
-It can happen when the load is too heavy or when the operator is too fast.
+Tipping over is another type of common forklift accident.
+It can happen when the load is too heavy or the forklift operator moves too fast.
 It can also occur if the forklift is not balanced correctly or on uneven ground.

-The best way to prevent a forklift tip-over is to ensure that the load is not too heavy and that the operator is going the speed limit.
+The best way to prevent a forklift tip-over is to ensure that the load is not too heavy and that the operator is not speeding.
 It's also important to be aware of your surroundings and avoid driving on uneven ground.

 Pedestrian impacts are also a common type of forklift accident.
 It can happen when the forklift backs up or when the operator turns.

-Pedestrians should always be aware of the dangers of working around forklifts and should always stay out of the way.
+Pedestrians should always be aware of the dangers of working around forklifts and stay out of the way.

-The most common way for pedestrians to be injured in a forklift accident is by being struck by a truck.
-Forklift trucks can weigh up to 10,000 pounds and cause serious injuries if they hit someone.
+The most common way pedestrians are injured in a forklift accident is by being struck by a truck.
+Forklift trucks can weigh up to 10,000 pounds and cause severe injuries if they hit someone.